moceviciusda/skill-matrix/README.md

 # Skill Matrix

-Skill Matrix is a team competence monitoring and individual evaluation project I used as an opportunity to learn React.
+Skill Matrix is a team competence monitoring and individual evaluation project I used as an opportunity to **learn React**.
 It empowers managers and team leads to create competence matrices for evaluating the skills and competences of their team members.

 The project died when I got comfortable with the stack and realized that there were more appropriate technologies for the task that I also want to learn.